jboss-developer/jboss-jdg-quickstarts/carmart/README.md

         $JDG_HOME/bin/standalone.sh -Djboss.socket.binding.port-offset=100

-4. Start JBoss AS 7 into which you want to deploy your application
+4. Start EAP into which you want to deploy your application

         $JBOSS_HOME/bin/standalone.sh